HOME

 Sometimes we sing, "More about Jesus would I know......" and this is in agreement with this verse.
 We should seek that knowledge of Him not only with our minds but also in the heart.
 Paul wished to become entirely wrapped up in Christ.

 There is no one truth that will have greater power over us, when properly believed, than the truth that Christ has risen from the dead.
+His resurrection declared Him to be the Son of God (Rom 1:4).
 The fact that Christ has risen from the dead will cause us to bear trials for His sake, with the assurance that we shall be raised up as He was.